FierceEagle/fierceeagle.github.io/index.md

 In the following, we want to analyse a data set of purchases by *Tesco Loyalty Cardholders* in districts of the Greater London Metropolitan Area.
 We then combine it with information on the areas' inhabitants, collected by the Greater London census.
-The aim is to obtain insights on the interplay between nutrition and product consumption and socio-economic realities of Londoners.
+The aim is to obtain insights on the interplay between nutrition and product consumption and the socio-economic realities of Londoners.

 ### What is a Tesco?

 Tesco is the largest supermarket chain in the UK and thus also the largest out of the four domestic chains *(Asda, Sainsbury's, Tesco and Morrisons)* in the UK.
 It is widely spread all over Greater London, as can be seen below.

 {% include Store_Locations_London.html %}